-The second way lowering the setting values is more protective for workers is that lowering the threshold and exchange rate mathematically causes an increase in the L{avg} value.
+The second way lowering the setting values is more protective for workers is that lowering the threshold and exchange rate mathematically causes an increase in the $L{avg}$ value.
 The threshold value defines the cutoff point for which all values below it are assumed to have no energy, i.e. they are considered 0 dB.
-For example, lowering the threshold from 90 dBA to 80 dBA will now include all data points between 80 dBA and 90 dBA in the L{avg} calculation that were not previously included.
-This results in a higher L{avg} if any of the noise sampled is in the 80 dBA to 90 dBA range.
-Lowering the exchange rate will also increase L{avg} .
+For example, lowering the threshold from 90 dBA to 80 dBA will now include all data points between 80 dBA and 90 dBA in the $L{avg}$ calculation that were not previously included.
+This results in a higher $L{avg}$ if any of the noise sampled is in the 80 dBA to 90 dBA range.
+Lowering the exchange rate will also increase $L{avg}$ .
 The exchange rate is a value, typically 3 dB or 5 dB, that is sometimes referred to as the doubling rate.
-In L{avg} calculations, for each increase in the measured sound pressure level by the exchange rate of 5 dB is used, in the L{avg} calculations a sound pressure level sample of 95 dBA will be assigned twice the energy of a 90 dBA sound pressure levels in the L{avg} calculations.
+In $L{avg}$ calculations, for each increase in the measured sound pressure level by the exchange rate, the energy the sound pressure level is assigned doubles.
+For example, when an exchange rate of 5 dB is used, in the $L{avg}$ calculations a sound pressure level sample of 95 dBA will be assigned twice the energy of a 90 dBA sound pressure level sample.
+When the exchange rate is lowered, more energy is assigned to the measured sound pressure levels in the $L{avg}$ calculations.
+If more energy is included in the calculations, $L{avg}$ will be higher.
+The higher the $L{avg}$ value, the more likely it is that an employee will be enrolled in a hearing conservation program.
+The $L{avg}$ value at which an employee must be enrolled in a hearing conservation program varies depending on the country or company-specific standard that is followed.
+An increase in $L{avg}$ will also increase the likelihood that a worker will exceed the criterion level and be required to wear hearing protection in order to bring their exposure below the criterion level.

-1Wherever the term L{avg} is used in this application note, it is assumed to be measured over a period of 8 hours and is therefore equivalent to the 8-hour TWA.
-L{avg} is the same as L{eq} when an exchange rate of 3 dB is used and there is no threshold applied.
+$^{1}$ Wherever the term $L{avg}$ is used in this application note, it is assumed to be measured over a period of 8 hours and is therefore equivalent to the 8-hour TWA. $L{avg}$ is the same as $L{eq}$ when an exchange rate of 3 dB is used and there is no threshold applied.